 Puzo makes his action scenes intense and exciting, but he also knows that the violence comes at a steep cost and isn’t shy about making his characters pay the price for their brutal ways.
 They deal with their physical and emotional pain in ways that are entertaining to read and help to advance the narrative.

 In the same way, as you create your exciting action scene, plan the aftermath of the violence.
 The action must propel your story forward and have consequences for your characters, whether immediately or down the road.

-For more information on writing a great fight scene, check out Joanna Penn’s free interview with martial artist and author Alan Baxter, Alan’s book Write the Fight Right, or the How To Write Fight Scenes Masterclass With Alan Baxter.
+For more information on how to write a fight scene, check out Joanna Penn’s free interview with martial artist and author Alan Baxter, or Baxter’s book Write the Fight Right.

 This is an updated version of a story that was previously published.
 We update our posts as often as possible to ensure they’re useful for our readers.

 Photo via Dusan Petkovic/ Shutterstock